 Adhering to that language, the Secretary of State allowed two ballot measures in California’s last gubernatorial recall election in 2003.

 However, statutes issued since then contradict the constitutional language.
-A 2011 law wrote that citizen-initiated propositions can only make November general election ballots.
+A 2011 law states that citizen-initiated propositions can only make November general election ballots.

 “The Secretary of State’s office has reviewed applicable case law, the California Constitution, and the California Elections Code, and has determined that initiatives and referenda may only be placed on a special election ballot if the special election is called by the legislature or the Governor,” explained Chris Miller, communications coordinator for the Secretary of State.
 “For a potential recall election involving the Governor, the Lieutenant Governor only has the power to proclaim the recall election.”